Algebraic variety: Projective varieties and quasi-projective varieties

 A subset V of P^{n} is called a projective algebraic set if V = Z(S) for some S. An irreducible projective algebraic set is called a projective variety.

 Projective varieties are also equipped with the Zariski topology by declaring all algebraic sets to be closed.

 Given a subset V of P^{n}, let I(V) be the ideal generated by all homogeneous polynomials vanishing on V. For any projective algebraic set V, the coordinate ring of V is the quotient of the polynomial ring by this ideal.

 A quasi-projective variety is a Zariski open subset of a projective variety.
-Notice that every affine variety is quasi-projective using $x_0 =0$ chart.
+Notice that every affine variety is quasi-projective using x_{0} = 0 chart.
 Notice also that the complement of an algebraic set in an affine variety is a quasi-projective variety; in the context of affine varieties, such a quasi-projective variety is usually not called a variety but a constructible set.